Autism Affect Motor Skill Development: What Parents Miss

 • The movement zones in the brain could expand unequally

-• The child can be overwhelmed on sounds, sights, or feelings
+• The child can be overwhelmed by sounds, sights, or feelings

 Therefore, the brain might not be able to manage muscles in an appropriate manner even when muscles are fine.